tf0rs/forta-changenow-funding-agent/README.md

 ## Description

-This agent detects transactions in the native currency from ChangeNow hot wallets to new EOA addresses, and to any address when the amount sent is under a certain threshold.
+This agent detects transactions in the native currency from ChangeNow hot wallets to new EOA addresses, and to any EOA address when the amount sent is under a certain threshold.
+A new EOA address is defined here as one that has not sent any transactions.

 ## Supported Chains